 National MLB Broadcast Channels

-In addition to Regional Sports Networks MLB games also air on ESPN, FOX, FS1, MLB Network, TBS, and Facebook.
-The MLB Playoffs and World Series are also broadcast on these channels.
+In addition to Regional Sports Networks MLB games also air on ESPN, FOX, FS1, MLB Network, and TBS.

 Watch MLB on ESPN+